yusuf8ahmed/fabric/README.md

 ### Running locally

+1. Make sure dependencies are installed as described in "First-time setup"
+2. Run `grunt watch` to have the CSS recompiled when any file in `scss` is changed
-You can boot up a Jekyll server with the following command:
+3. Boot up a Jekyll server with `bundle exec jekyll server`

-    jekyll server

-Then go to [http://localhost:4000](http://localhost:4000) to view the documentation locally.
+4. Open [http://localhost:4000](http://localhost:4000) to view the documentation locally

 ### Publishing changes